 Injured by a Hoverboard Fire or Fall?
 Call Arkansas Personal Injury Lawyer Ken Kieklak

 If you’ve been injured by a defective product like a Hoverboard or Segway that is not properly calibrated to account for a rider’s weight or one that catches on fire, you have options.
 Product liability laws in Arkansas and throughout the United States allow consumers to hold manufacturers accountable for the injuries and damages they cause.
-Contact the personal injury lawyers of Gunn, Mason, Kieklak, & Dennis, LLP by calling (479) 251-7767 today to schedule a free and confidential initial consultation.
+Contact a Fayetteville AR personal injury lawyer from Gunn, Mason, Kieklak, & Dennis, LLP by calling (479) 316-0438 today to schedule a free and confidential initial consultation.